DE9MPO1/Continuous-Integration-and-Continuous-Delivery-with-Fargate/ECS-101-DevOps_with_Fargate/README.md

 7.8.
 Back to AWS Codepipeline page, click **Retry** and **Conitune**.

+7.9 	When all Stage of pipeline Success deploy, go to next step, it will need a few minutes.

 ### Try to See First Deploy and Test First Change

 8.1.
-When all Stage Success, In AWS Manage Console, click service, and click **EC2**.
+In AWS Manage Console, click service, and click **EC2**.

 8.2.
 Click **Load Balancers** at left panel.